1. Statement

 12. Examination contingency days

-The examination boards always schedule at least one ‘contingency day’ in case something happens to prevent one of the timetabled exam days from taking place, e.g. a major national incident such as a terrorist attack, extreme weather, transport issue.
+The examination boards (JCQ) always schedule at least one ‘contingency day’ in case something happens to prevent one of the timetabled exam days from taking place, e.g. a major national incident such as a terrorist attack, extreme weather, transport issue.

 All students need to be available on these dates, as well as on their scheduled exam dates.
 Students should not book holidays until after the final contingency date.
 The final date is usually at the end of June and will be confirmed by JCQ every year.